Hurricane Fifi–Orlene: Rebuilding

 In 1977, a large-scale reconstruction project involving six villages across Honduras began.
 The first of the six project areas contained 121 homes with an average of 25 square meters of space.
 It was located along an important highway in northern Honduras; however, the rebuilding was initially delayed by erosion issues.
 The second plan consisted of 127 homes roughly a mile south of the first.
 The third, consisting of 26 concrete homes, was placed in the city of El Progreso.
 This project was determined to house the most people per home, roughly seven occupants for a preliminary total of 182 people.
 The fourth was the most isolated of the six planned constructions.
 In a rural area far outside urban regions, 92 homes were planned to be constructed.
 The fifth project, consisting of 33 homes, was placed close to the first project, having a similar access to the major highway.
 The final housing project, and largest, was set up south of the destroyed town of Choloma.
 A total of 600 homes, all built on concrete blocks and doubled up, were placed in this housing project.

 On October 3, 1974, Guatemalan businessmen Dionisio Gutiérrez and Alfonso Bosch died when they went by plane to support the victims of Hurricane Fifi–Orlene in Honduras.
 The plane was carrying a shipment of medicines that had been collected by the Rotary Club of Guatemala but was crashed by weather conditions and cargo near the village of Las Nubes.
 The descendants of the deceased, owners of companies such as Pollo Campero, Avícola Villalobos and Empacadora Toledo created the Juan Bautista Gutierrez Foundation to centralize a series of social projects that they had carried out for several years.

+Retirement

+On account of the severe damage and high death toll from the hurricane in the Atlantic basin, the name Fifi was retired at the end of the 1974 season.
+It will never again be used to name a tropical storm in the basin.